The Crowther library holds some 29,000 books and journals, forming one of the most significant mission studies libraries in the UK.

 Using the library

 Members of the public are free to come and browse the collection and use the library and computers.
-Membership is £30 a year waged and £15 a year unwaged, for which you may borrow up to eight books for up to eight weeks at a time.
+Library membership is required in order to borrow book, for which you may borrow up to eight books for up to eight weeks at a time.
+To apply for library membership please fill out the Crowther library membership form.
 You can also view the library catalogue online.

 Closed: Saturday, Sunday and public holidays.